 That’s not a problem either.

 What you can do is that instead of using space you can replace it with a character like an equals sign or hyphen in order to separate your different words.

-One other pro-tip that you should start following is of not using a character which requires you press your keyboard shift key.
+One other pro-tip that you should start following is of not using a character that requires you to press your keyboard shift key.

-Moreover, try to pick words which naturally do not go with each other.
+Moreover, try to pick words that naturally do not go with each other.

 After that, invent an image or mnemonic story to link to your words.

 So try and picture something for a passphrase like scream-joke-charity-butter?

 Now, of course, there would be users who would initially find it difficult to come up with a bunch of unrelated and strange words to use in their passphrase.